Wagah Border Flag Ceremony

 The fertile Village of Wagah lies on the border which was split into two by the British partition in 1947, its eastern half lies in India while the Western half is in Pakistan.
 The Grand Trunk Road at Wagah-Attari border was once the only road link between India and Pakistan later in 1999 Aman Setu was opened in Kashmir.

-This is a high toned ceremony where soldiers high-kick, stamp, speed march and bawl their way through a choreographed routine.
+This is a high-toned ceremony where soldiers high-kick, stamp, speed march, and bawl their way through a choreographed routine.
 A perfectly coordinated and heavily choreographed flag-lowering ceremony with soldiers from both countries dressed at their best with elaborate turbans and shiny black boots.
 Indian soldiers wear green and khaki while Pakistan’s Rangers wear black and show their best patriotic performance every day.
-The procession is carried out with loud shouts and heavy foot-stomping from both sides, soldiers do “Goose Stepping” where soldier lifts there legs as high as possible.
+The procession is carried out with loud shouts and heavy foot-stomping from both sides, soldiers do “Goose Stepping” where soldier lifts their legs as high as possible.